mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 ## 5 SPU
 The sound processing unit has 3 melodic chanels and one sfx chanel.
-- Melodic chanels: SPU can use 16 waveforms for music in these chanels.
+- Melodic chanels: SPU can use 32 waveforms for music in these chanels.
 It can only modify volume and pitch.
-- SFX chanel: SPU can access other 8 waveforms to play them in this chanel.
+- SFX chanel: SPU can play any of the 32 waveforms in this chanel.
 It can only modify volume and pitch.

-Each sample must be an 8 bit PCM with 256 samples.
-There are generic samples preloaded, but you can create new ones and share them using plutonium disks.
+I generated the sounds using tiny 8 bit waves (256 samples each) and adding some loop fade effects.
+I hope creating music this way is musch more simple than with PICO-8 and other fantasy computers.

 ## 6 MEDIA
-Plutonium rewritable carts for general storage.
+Plutonium rewritable magnetic disks for general storage.
 Game/app carts must have this structure:

-4 lua scripts: each with 64x256 characters max. script_0 will be run first.
+4 lua scripts: each with 64x256 characters max.
 4 128x128 maps: in binary format.
 First tile is 0.
 4 16x16 backgrounds: in binary format.
 First tile is 0.
 4 tilesets: 17 colors / 256 tiles.
 Uncompressed PNG.
 4 Music sequences, in binary format.
 Each sequence has 8 patterns, 64 lines each.
-24 waveforms.
-Each waveform is an 8 bit PCM, and has 256 samples max.

-Cartridges are 256KB:
-header: 12 KB empty
-scripts: 4x20 = 80KB
-maps: 4x16 = 64KB
-bkgs: 8x0.256 = 2KB
-tilesets: 4x16 = 64KB
-seqs: 4x6 = 24KB
-sam: 32x0.299 = 6KB

-script_0.lua
-..
-script_3.lua
-map_0
-..
-map_3
-bkg_0
-..
-bkg_8
-tset_0.png
-..
-tset_3.png
-seq_0
-..
-seq_3
-sam_0.wav
-...
-sam_31.wav
+A sample "uncompressed" disk is available, and also a little program to create disks from any PC.

 ## 7 HARD DISK
-The computer has an internal 256KB storage with the same structure as the external cart, but empty.
-Here you can create your app and them save it to the external cart.
+The computer has no internal storage, except for the RAM and ROM.
+With no disk inserted, you can access: 4 scripts, 1 tileset, 1 BKG, 1 Window, 1 MAP, 1 music sequence.

 ## GET STARTED